ansys/pyworkbench/doc/source/getting-started/connection.rst

 1. Start Ansys Workbench
 2. In the Workbench Command Window, type ``StartServer()``
 3. Take a note of the returned port number
-4. Use the port number to connect PyWorkbench to the server
+4. Use the port number to connect PyWorkbench to the server:

 .. code-block:: python